Search over 5 Border Terrier dogs across Australia

 Suitable Environment

-While Border Terriers can adapt to living in apartments, they do best in homes with access to a yard where they can run and play.
+While Border Terriers can adapt to apartment living, they thrive best in homes with access to a yard where they can romp and play.

-Border Terriers have a strong prey drive and can be diggers.
-A securely fenced yard is important to keep them safe and prevent escapes.
+Border Terriers possess a strong prey drive and tend to dig.
+A securely fenced yard is crucial to keep them safe and prevent escapes.
 The fence should be high enough and embedded into the ground to prevent jumping or digging out.

 Other Considerations

-These dogs gain weight pretty easily.
-Feed them the right amount of food and exercise them on a daily basis to prevent excessive weight gain.
+- These dogs easily gain weight.
+Ensure they receive the proper amount of food and daily exercise to prevent excessive weight gain.

 How can I take good care of my Border Terrier?